Meet the Corps

 Chidi Agu placed at Polytechnic High School, LBUSD.
 (B.A., University of California, Santa Barbara).
 His two years spent at Mount San Antonio College navigating the transfer process with the invaluable help of instructors and college advisers inspired him to get involved in helping students reach college and succeed when they get there.
 While at Mt.
 SAC, Chidi served as a writing and English language arts tutor and participated on the national champion forensics team, which informed his analytical approach to social justice issues.
 Upon transferring, he worked as a Mental Health Peer for UCSB’s Counseling and Psychology Services department, advised the Men of Strength club committed to promoting health masculinity, and served as a student worker in the Women, Gender, and Sexual Equity department.
 In addition to this, Chidi collaborated with the Black Student Union to support Black students on campus, reached out to high school students and incoming transfers, revamped a publication dedicated to giving a platform to the voice of Black students, and presented on the impacts of discrimination and the importance of diversity and inclusion.
 Through his work, he seeks to create a more equitable society that is fully invested in the social, economic, and psychological outcomes of all people.

-Yvette Aguirre placed at Millikan High School, LAUSD.
-(B.A., University of California, Santa Cruz) is a first year adviser who received her bachelor’s degree in Politics and Latin American & Latino Studies.
+Yvette Aguirre placed at Millikan High School, LBUSD is a second year adviser who received her bachelor’s degree in Politics and Latin American & Latino Studies (B.A., University of California, Santa Cruz).
 After graduating, she began working as an AmeriCorps Member with City Year Los Angeles, a nonprofit organization that provides support to students who are in danger of dropping out of school.
-She had the pleasure of serving ninth grade students in the community of Boyle Heights.
-During her time there, she took the initiative to create engaging college related presentations about college-student lifestyles and the extensive opportunities that an undergraduate education provides.
-Through this initiative she was awarded a certificate of recognition which states that she goes above and beyond expectations to display her belief in the power of young people.
+During her time there, she took the initiative to create engaging college-related presentations about the extensive opportunities that an undergraduate education provides.
+Through this initiative she was awarded a certificate of recognition which displays her belief in the power of young people.
 As a daughter of Mexican immigrants and a Los Angeles native who grew up in the city of Compton, she recognizes the great need that there is to give back to the community.
 She is passionate about sharing her personal experience as a first-generation college graduate with young people who will soon become successful leaders of our nation.
-Outside of Yvette’s role as a College Adviser, she takes pride in being a member of the Belmont Shore Women’s Rugby Club of Long Beach.
-As she enters her fifth year of playing rugby she has learned how to relate her physical and mental strength to solving real world problems that require great amounts of endurance and perseverance.
-Her dedication to intentionally planning steps to help students’ reach their goals has led her to become an influential asset to the Southern California College Advising Corps.
+Outside of Yvette’s role as a College Adviser, she takes pride in being a member of the Belmont Shore Women’s Rugby Club in Long Beach.
+As she enters her seventh year of playing rugby she has learned how to relate her physical and mental strength to solving real world problems that require great amounts of endurance and perseverance.
+Her dedication to intentional planning to help students’ reach their goals has led her to become an influential asset to the USC College Advising Corps.

 Raquel Alas placed at Cabrillo High School, LBUSD.
 (B.A., University of California, Berkeley) was born and raised in South LA to immigrant parents.
 She’s an avid believer that learning is a lifelong process and that every moment and every experience we have is an opportunity to learn something new: about ourselves, about something or someone else.
 This commitment to learning has given her a wide range of professional, educational, and life experience.
 At Berkeley, she took advantage of the education abroad program and studied abroad in Russia; she was immersed in a new culture and learned how to better adapt to situations when she was out of my comfort zone, all while improving her Russian language skills.
 As part of her major, she also had the opportunity to be part of a team at the International Rescue Committee in Oakland that facilitated ESL classes for recently resettled refugees.
 Upon graduating, these experiences led her to become an English and Math Tutor for students in grades K-12 who were at-risk for not meeting grade level performance standards.
 Her goal was to serve those communities she had been a part of just years ago.
 As a college adviser, she wish to inspire the same thirst for knowledge, experience, and personal growth by making post-secondary education – and all of the opportunities it provides – more accessible to underserved communities.